Nick Cannon said it himself: "We're here to be fruitful and multiply."

 But while they were madly in love with their kids, Carey and Cannon started to fall out of sync with each other within a few years, taking time apart in 2014, reconciling and then separating again before Cannon filed for divorce in December 2015.

 In June 2016, Cannon said in an interview that they were getting along well, he was happy for Carey's newfound happiness with her Australian billionaire fiancé James Packer, and they were "diligently moving things along" in their divorce proceedings.

 He also said, "I've been reflecting quite a bit on my life as a father and how I want to be the best one I can be, the way my father figures were to me.
 So with that said, I just ask that the public continues to respect our process and remain patient and loving as me and my family aim for happiness."

-Talking to Variety last year, he said the almost-inevitable breakup with the singer "made us say, 'Let's co-exist for the betterment of our children.'
+Talking to Variety in 2020, he said his and Carey's almost-inevitable breakup "made us say, 'Let's co-exist for the betterment of our children.'
 We're doing whatever we can to make sure their upbringing is as healthy as can possibly be and that we're as healthy as we can possibly be.
 And that's where we are to this day."

 Asked if his incoming new addition was a surprise, he said he most definitely was not having "an 'oops baby.'
 I'm so calculated with my moves...I've always wanted five kids.
 Just because my marriage was over didn't mean I couldn't continue my family."